-Aanchal founded Flyrobe, India's first & largest fashion rental company and RENT IT BAE.
+Aanchal has founded RENT IT BAE in 2016, and has acquired Flyrobe in 2019.
 Armed with strong entrepreneurial skills, Aanchal also specializes in Arbitration and Dispute Resolution Laws.

 It’s November 2022, the wedding and holiday season has arrived and your social calendar is buzzing with RSVPs.
 What is the first thing you do?
 Figure out what to wear and the urge to wear new outfits for each of those events never goes away right?
 Money is often a barrier that prevents us from purchasing a large number of outfits, but do we truly pause to consider the environmental cost?

 By producing inexpensive replicas and releasing new collections at a breakneck pace, fast fashion has deceitfully solved the affordability problem while creating an illusion of trends.

 The fast fashion industry feeds off of the consumer’s desire to wear couture on a budget and keep their social media feeds fresh.
 While we happily save money on fast fashion, the earth and the workers making those clothes pay a very high price.